lafala-ufba/lafala-ufba.github.io/_pages/home.md

 ### Technologies and methods
 The Lab is primarily a Laboratory Phonology group that uses a wide range of tools and statistical methods.
+Experimental methods in Psycholinguistics and Experimental Phonetics (mainly Acoustic phonetics) are pillar to our lab.

 ### Collaborators
 We work with closely with numerous collaborators, including [LABICO](https://www.mstatelab.com/) at UFRGS and [NUPFFALE](https://benderlab.ucsf.edu/lab-members) at UFSC.